pocco81/true-zen.nvim/README.md

 # 🫂 Contribute

 Pull Requests are welcomed as long as they are properly justified and there are no conflicts.
-If your PR has something to do with the README or in general something related to the documentation, I'll gladly merge it!
+If your PR has something to do with the README or in general related with the documentation, I'll gladly merge it!

 # 💭 Inspirations